dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 ### Automate Notification Sending Process

-We have been manually making a post request via *postman*.
+We have been manually making a post request via *Postman*.
 Practically, we want the user to get a notification once a commit has been made to the Github repository, `https://github.com/unicodeveloper/resources-i-like/`.
 So, how do we automate this process?

 Ever heard of Webhooks?
 Yes, [Github Webhooks](https://developer.github.com/webhooks) to the rescue!